USS Darter (SS-227): Construction and commissioning

 Darter′s keel was laid down on 20 October 1942 by the Electric Boat Company of Groton, Connecticut.
-She was launched on 6 June 1943, sponsored by Mrs. E. B. Wheeler, wife of Edwin B. Wheeler, Shipbuilding Manager of Electric Boat, and commissioned on 7 September 1943.
+She was launched on 6 June 1943, sponsored by Mrs. E. B. Wheeler, wife of Edwin B. Wheeler, shipbuilding manager of Electric Boat, and commissioned on 7 September 1943.

 World War II

-Darter put out from New London, Connecticut on 31 October 1943 for Pearl Harbor, arriving on 26 November.
+Darter put out from New London, Connecticut, on 31 October 1943 for Pearl Harbor, arriving on 26 November.

 First patrol

 On 21 December 1943, she cleared harbor on her first war patrol, bound for the heavily traveled shipping lanes south and west of Truk.
 This patrol was twice interrupted for repairs, at Pearl Harbor from 29 December 1943 – 3 January 1944, and at Tulagi and Milne Bay from 30 January–8 February.
-She performed a reconnaissance of Eniwetok on 12 January, and the next day scored a torpedo hit on a large ship, only to receive a severe depth-charging from her target's escorts.
+She performed a reconnaissance of Eniwetok on 12 January, and the next day scored a torpedo hit on a large ship, only to receive a severe depth charge attack from her target's escorts.
 She stood by on patrol during the carrier air strikes on Truk of 16–17 February, then fueled at Milne Bay on her way to refit at Brisbane from 29 February–17 March.
 She suffered her only casualty of the war during this refit when Motor Machinist's Mate, Second Class Robert Richard Gould, Jr. was electrocuted.